Quozul/megahardcore/README.md

-# Harder Hardcore
+# Mega Hardcore

-Mega Hard Core is a mod that makes the game significantly harder and longer.
+Mega Hardcore is a mod that makes the game significantly harder and longer.
 The name of the mod may change later, I don't have much inspiration.

 ## Features